lab596/civiform/Getting-started.md

        bin/build-browser-tests

-1. Bring up the local test environment.
+1. Bring up the local test environment using the AWS emulator.
 This step can be done in a separate terminal window while the above step is still building.
    Leave this running while you are working for faster browser test runs:

        bin/run-browser-test-env

+   To bring up the local test environment using Azurite, the Azure emulator, instead of the AWS localhost emulator, run:

+       bin/run-browser-test-env -\-azure

 1. Once you see "Server started" in the terminal from the above step, in a separate terminal run the tests in a docker container: